 How will we all get along?

 Remember that the recipe for the perfect multigenerational vacation is entirely dependent on your family’s taste for adventure, financial wherewithal and collective personality.
-And keep in mind that where you travel is often less important than the fact that you’re doing it together.
-As Upchurch says, “More and more, studies tell us that people are placing greater value on two things: time with family and experiences over material things.
-Multigenerational travel is really a combination of both.”
+And remember, although where you travel can help set the tone for your trip, what’s most important is that you’re doing it together.

 Connect with an advisor and start a conversation about your goals.